 “It is the one familiar and obvious use case that billions of Internet users can be exposed to before the rest of web3.”
 Advocates have high hopes for decentralised file storage, which is already being used to ensure the integrity of documents from presidential handovers to NFT assets.
 Ekin Genç explores whether the sector is worth the hype and identifies what's needed to make it mainstream.

 There’s so much stuff online, found on almost 2 billion websites and more.
 But everything you see is hosted by a few centralised storage players like Amazon and Google.
-That’s a problem: when their servers go down, a big chunk of the Internet also goes kaputt – that even includes the websites of decentralised web3 applications.
+That’s a problem: when their servers go down, a big chunk of the Internet also goes kaputt.
 The underlying code and governance structures may be decentralised, but the continued reliance on centralised servers for the front shop of web3 projects hinders the purpose.

 Could the massive realm of online data be stored decentrally, reducing this core dependency?
 A growing cluster of web3 sector around decentralised file storage solutions thinks so, and they’re building a use case that anyone on the internet can benefit from

-Proponents of decentralisation like things decentralised because it eliminates single points of failure.
+Proponents value decentralisation because it eliminates single points of failure.
 If data is stored decentrally across several nodes running independent of each other – unlike a giant Google server – then the risks of complete failure are significantly reduced, if not completely eliminated.

 “We see that permanent, decentralised file storage has found strong product market fit in ensuring that assets traded in web3 apps, like NFTs, do not disappear,” Sam Williams, founder and CEO of the decentralised file storage provider Arweave, tells Culture3.